adansinghani1/FriendlyChaatApp/README.md

 [![Actions Status][gh-actions-badge]][gh-actions]

-This is the source code for the Firebase FriendlyChat codelabs.
+This is my complete version of the Firebase FriendlyChat App from codelabs.
+Function is to be able to use a login from either Google or Your email and you can create an account and start being able to message other people.
+I show in the demo I liked my personal google account as well as an account I made locally using my email address and created a screen name being my first and last name (but you can make that anything you want I suppose) and a password.
 To get started open the codelab instructions:

  - [Build FriendlyChat Codelab](https://firebase.google.com/codelabs/firebase-android/)